learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 ## Putting it together
 Revisiting our initial goal, we want to make WcDonald's webpage more configurable and dynamic.
 First, we create a template `menu.html` inside the app's `templates` folder.
 We want to allow changes to menu items, and control whether or not they are a special item.

-We can use a loop to display an abritrary number of menu items, and conditionals to decide whether they are a special or not:
+In our body, we can use a loop to display an abritrary number of menu items, and conditionals to decide whether they are a special or not.
+Additionally, to change the visibility of special items, we can include our `.css` files in the head:
 ```
 {% load static %}
 <!DOCTYPE html>